pippinbarr/cart263-2021/guides/style-guide.md

 ### Use a package

-__Use the `prettier-atom` package to format your code automatically!__ It won't do absolutely everything you need, but it will do most of it.
-In the settings, select "Format Code on Save" so that it happens automatically.
+__Use the `atom-beautify` or `prettier-atom` package to format your code automatically!__ It won't do absolutely everything you need, but it will do most of it.
+In the settings, enable formatting code on save so that it happens automatically.

-There is another package called `atom-beauty` which you can install and use instead if you prefer it.

 ### The basic ideas